 Neighborhood: Bushwick, 93 Ralph Avenue

-Details: Easily one of the best vegan spots in Brooklyn, Toad Style serves one of the most innovative menus in the borough.
+Details: Easily one of the best vegan options in Brooklyn, Toad Style serves one of the most innovative menus in the borough.
 The name comes from the 1978 movie Five Deadly Venoms about five Kung Fu fighters who have animal-themed fighting styles.
 Check out the Instagram account – mouth-watering photos.

 What to eat: Banh Mi sandwich with fried oyster mushrooms; BBQ pulled jackfruit sandwich; Homemade, hand-cut french fries.